deis/deis/README.md

 ## Run Deis

 Use `make run` to start all Deis containers and attach to their log output.
+This can take some time - the registry service will pull and prepare a Docker image.
+Grab some more coffee!

 ```
 make run